 Suppose you have a house that you want to go ahead and buy, but you can’t sell your home.

 If you don’t need all the cash from the sale of your home, then you might want to think about renting and taking an equity line of credit (HELOC) to fund the down payment on your new house.
 As long as your rent can cover your mortgage plus your equity line, it might make perfect sense.
-Over time you’ll be paying down that equity line with your tenant’s money!
+Over time you’ll be paying down that equity line with your resident’s money!

 You can also financially benefit from renting out your home with the availability of low-cost leverage.